LeslieJohnson/Surplus-example/doc/App.md

 App is the entry point and does little else other than import component modules, and create an `S` root node.
-The components and their ordering create the main display page, which in this Single Page Application is the whole app.
+The components and their ordering create the main display page, which in this Single Page Application is the whole app (most of which is hidden at this point).

 ### Modules and Components